 ✅ Do use specially formulated cleaning and proofing products such as Storm

-We have set out the above guidance on the basis of what we have read on product labels, manufacturer's websites, general guidance on the internet and our own experience over a number of years.
-Please check your garment care labels, manufacturer's product labels and your appliance instructions to get the best results, this may differ from the guidance given by this blog post.
-We do not accept any responsibility for any damage to your outdoor clothing.
+The guidance provided here is based on information from product labels, manufacturer websites, general internet sources, and our own experience over the years.
+For the best results, always check your garment care labels, manufacturer product labels, and appliance instructions, as they may differ from the advice in this blog post.
+We do not accept responsibility for any damage to your outdoor clothing.